spagh-eddie/prettypinkthoughts/README.md

 However, of course, to discuss the annotations I must also talk about the NIV.

 This project is not intended to cause offense to any one or any religion.
-I am neither disclosing my religious views nor any religious affiliation or non-affiliation I may have.
+I am neither disclosing my religious views, nor any religious affiliation or non-affiliation I may have.
 I hope they are irrelevant to the thoughts at hand.

 ## the pretty pink book